Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 09.24.2024

-The best part about living stationary in an RV is that you can use standard sized furniture, because (for the most part) the weight has no bearing.
-One of the reasons we went with full sized chairs.
-Since RV furniture is smaller in size and light weight for traveling.
+The best part about living stationary in an RV is that you can use standard sized furniture, because (for the most part) the weight of the furniture does not have any bearing, because you are stationary.
+One of the reasons we went with full sized chairs for each of us.
+Most RV furniture is smaller in size and light weight for traveling.

 We decided to use our favorite wooden dining table instead of the smaller square one you see above.
 We also decided to move our chairs beside each other and make the large window area our new dining room.